niiknow/importaz/README.md

 To delete an item, include property called *delete* and set to true or anything.

 ### POST /api/table/csv/@tableName/@partitionKey
-POST a csv content to this endpoint to import.
+POST a CSV content to this endpoint to import.
 First row must be header row.
+The CSV content will be converted to the *items* array and POST to the previous endpoint.

 ## Why?
 TLDR;
 1. Cloud - because we don't want to manage it